Fever Management: Safe Herbal Teas in Childhood

-Elderflowers and elderberries are both traditional medicines to treat upper respiratory tract infections.
-They can both promote sweating and help cool the body in that way.
+Elderflowers and elderberries are both traditional medicines used to treat upper respiratory tract infections.
+They promote sweating in order to cool the body down.
 Elderberries are most often given as a syrup.
 Elderflowers are often combined with yarrow and mint to make a fever reducing tea.
-A strong elderflower infusion can also be added to a warm (not hot) bath to help bring down a fever.
+A strong elderflower infusion can be added to a warm (not hot) bath to help bring down a fever.

 Yarrow (Achillea millefolium)

 Yarrow is another herbal remedy that is often used to treat colds, flus, and fevers.
 It cools the body and promotes sweating.
-It can be used as a tea, tincture, glycerite, or bath.
+It can be used as a tea, tincture, glycerite, or added to a bath.
 Yarrow is nice to use when there is poor circulation or loss of appetite.

 Caution: Yarrow is not to be used in pregnancy.
-Avoid if asteraceae allergy.
+Avoid if you have a asteraceae allergy.

 Chamomile (Matricaria recutita)

 Chamomile is the quintessential children’s herb, though it can be used throughout life.
 It is soothing, gentle, and effective.
 Chamomile is known for its relaxing effect on the nervous system and relief of irritability, restlessness, anxiety, insomnia, and stress.
 It also relieves pain, settles an upset stomach, heals tissues, and decreases inflammation.
-Like all the herbs listed, it can be used as a tincture or glycerite, but for kids I like it best as a tea with honey, or as a strong infusion added to a bath.
+Like all the herbs listed, it can be used as a tincture or glycerite.
+Ffor kids, I like it best as a tea with honey or as a strong infusion added to a bath.